Logiqx/wca-ipy/docs/FAQ.md

 Prior to my first competition, I was curious about what kind of times the over 40s were achieving in competition.
 I was quite active on the Speedsolving.com forum so I created a [thread](https://www.speedsolving.com/threads/how-fast-are-the-over-40s-in-competitions.54128/) listing the results of the people that I knew personally or who were well known in the community.

-I don't have a copy of my original post from July 2015 but by Nov 2015 the list of names had grown to 36.
-During recent years the project has continued to grow and increase in popularity with almost 500 seniors in Nov 2019.
-It was intended to be a one-off activity which has developed into an automated process.
+The original list of official results only contained 11 seniors but the list was up to 23 names within a week.
+Since its creation the senior rankings have continued to grow and now have almost 500 seniors listed in Nov 2019.
+It was intended to be a one-off activity but has subsequently evolved into an automated process.

 ####  What results qualify for the senior rankings?